Hi everyone!

 Here's a list of some things in the book:

-1. a Buddhist exorcism
+1. a Buddhist exorcism2. a ghost chase

 3. phallocrypts